yukicruz/CPP528_TEAM2_Spring2022/data/raw/README.md

-lives in this folder, meaning the original data files before any analysis or operations.
+The original raw data files are stored here.
+These files can be accessed but raw data is not modified during the wrangling and analysis stages.